 Performance is a function of many variables, including airflow rate, temperature difference between air and water, and heat transfer surface area.
 An increase in any of these variables will increase the heat transfer rate and can possibly lead to cooling some of the water to the freezing point.
-The closer the leaving water temperature is to approaching freezing point, the greater the concern for icing.
-Therefore, the recommended minimum leaving fluid temperature is 42°F (5.6°C) for cooling towers and 45°F (7.2°C) for closed circuit cooling towers.
+The closer the leaving water temperature is to approaching freezing point, the greater the concern for icing or freezing of the coil.
+Therefore, the recommended minimum leaving fluid temperature is 42°F (5.6°C) for cooling towers and 45°F (7.2°C) for closed circuit products.